Fall 2017 Season Announcement

 The Maids by Jean Genet

-directed by Torez Mosley
+Directed by Torez Mosley

 Solange and Claire come up with strange subversive rituals while their wealthy employer (Madame) is away.
 They fantasize about murdering her in great detail.
 This is an absurdist play that explores the love-hate relationship that those in servitude might feel.
 This is also a fictionalized account of a high profile murder case that happened in France in the 1930s.

-Gershman Black Box
+Gershman Black Box Theater

 Performances: October 26-29 | October 26 7:30pm, October 27 7:30pm, October 28 2pm, October 28 7:30pm, October 29 2pm

-directed by Matt Decker
+Directed by Matt Decker